-Shall be allocated to districts based on the greater of current or prior 2 years ADA, after a reduction as specified in section XIX.
+Shall be allocated to districts based on the current year AB602 P-2 Funded ADA, after a reduction as specified in section XIX.
 These funds are reimbursements and will be only distributed based on district usage and reporting of expenditures.